 Rustico at Hay Shed Hill is about 20min from Margaret River and 25min from Dunsborough and Yallingup.

-Ilma Beach House
+Ilma Beach House at Bunker Bay

 If you want a beach wedding, I love Bunker Bay.
 We actually got married here and it’s one of our favourite stretches of coast.